Archaeological Specialist (MA in Professional Practice, Blended pathway)

 - Funded by the employer's Apprenticeship Levy contributions or by employer contribution (5% of cost)

-There is also a part-time MA in Archaeological Practice (Practical pathway) delivered at our Lampeter campus as a day-release programme.
+There is also a part-time MA in Archaeological Practice (On Campus pathway) delivered at our Lampeter campus as a day-release programme.

 - Course code: 100299 Archaeology